 Which practices can help avoid these problems?
 Informing relevant stakeholders immediately about changes or major issues that arise, especially if they affect the timeline.
 From the client’s perspective, this is key to maintain a trustworthy relationship and accept the situation.
 It’s equally important to track the status of backlogs and tasks and to make that tracking tool available to all stakeholders.

 2. Defining clear goals and objectives

 If the goals aren’t attainable, the team will quickly become demotivated and strained.
 Defining clear objectives is as important at the initial stage of the software development project, as when the project evolves.
-The client may want to change their requirements and it’s the PM’s responsibility to ensure the dedicated software team knows what needs to be done.
-Also, the PM should suggest changes to the project if he sees a better way to meet the goals and objectives - change isn’t necessarily a bad thing.
+The client may want to change their requirements and it’s the Project Manager’s responsibility to ensure the dedicated software team knows what needs to be done.
+Also, the Project Manager should suggest changes to the project if he sees a better way to meet the goals and objectives - change isn’t necessarily a bad thing.

 What are the options?
 Keeping daily meetings to verify that everyone understands their current tasks and how they fit into the bigger picture is essential.
 Make use of the variety of communication tools available to exchange information and answer questions on particular topics via dedicated channels.
 Slack or Teams may come in handy in this case!

 3. Unrealistic deadlines

 Nothing creates unnecessary pressure and stress like deadlines that are hard to meet.
 Once this pressure ensues, things are bound to go wrong: there will be errors and there may be conflicts within the team as well.

 How to set realistic deadlines?
 It’s key to plan accordingly!
 Talk to the Tech Lead before you declare the timeline to the client.
 The Tech Lead will have a good understanding of how much time is required to meet the objectives.
 It’s equally important to listen to the developers, know what they need and cooperate with them at every stage of the project.